 - Invitations to submit full applications – week of November 18, 2019

-- Pitch presentations to selection committee – week of February 3, 2020 (tentative)
+- Pitch presentations take place presentation – week of February 24, 2020

 The Accelerator Awards program is open to all Ohio State faculty and staff who meet the eligibility guidelines.
 The principal investigator (PI) must be Ohio State faculty with an appointment that allows them to serve as PI on an externally-sponsored research project.
 Post-docs and Ohio State staff are eligible to apply as co-PIs.
 Proposals must fall within one of the State of Ohio’s technology focus areas: software/information technology; biomedical/life sciences; advanced materials; sensors; energy; or advanced manufacturing.
 Technologies must have already advanced beyond basic research and have the equivalent of a laboratory-scale proof of concept prior to the application.